 How long does the USDA closing and processing time take – In most cases, the entire process takes about 30-40 days depending on the property state.

-Eligible USDA Houses – Any single-family residence located in a USDA eligible area… no matter who the seller is.
+Eligible USDA Houses – Any single-family residence located in a USDA-eligible area… no matter who the seller is.
 Home being purchased can be a short sale, foreclosure, by owner, etc. Existing mobile homes are NOT permitted.
 The home must be a primary residence, no investment or rental home purchases.
-The property must be livable, cannot be a rebuild-type job.
+The property must be livable, and cannot be a rebuild-rehab job.
 You do not have to be a first-time home buyer to use the USDA loan.

 Please read the blog for many more general USDA home loan requirements and guidelines.

 Have questions or interest in applying for a USDA home loan in GA?
-Please learn more at the video below and on the USDA loan page
+Please connect with us 7 days a week.
+Buyers can also learn more in the video below and on the USDA loan page